Murder on a Hot Day: Weather is a Character … and Virtual MurderCon

 It was 9:30 when a man called the dispatcher to say he’d just killed his sister-in-law and that the “911 lady” should send “the Po-leece” right away.
 Then he hung up.

-So each of us sprinted to our patrol cars and left the front of the jail with red and blue lights winking, spinning, and blinking.
+So we each sprinted to our patrol cars and left the front of the jail with red and blue lights winking, spinning, and blinking.
 Throughout the city streets we blasted our sirens at intersections and when we drove up behind the Saturday morning Q-tips who were in town to do their weekly shopping—the older ladies of a certain age to get their hair styled and molded into those blueish helmet shapes, and the men who stopped in the barbershops for a snip here and there and to have the barber apply enough tonic to keep the combover in place while they visited the feed store to browse through the rows of shiny red or green mowers and tractors.
-Then, when enough time passed the tractor-lookers would toss their canes into the backseats of their Ramblers or Buicks and head back over to Betty’s Cut and Curl to pick up the wife so together they could do their grocery shopping and perhaps have a bite to eat at the diner before traveling at a snail’s pace back to the farm.
+Then, when enough time passed the tractor-lookers would toss their canes into the backseats of their Ramblers or Buicks and head back over to Betty’s Cut and Curl to pick up the wife so together they could do their grocery shopping and perhaps have a bite to eat at the diner (two for one on Senior Saturday) before traveling at a snail’s pace back to the farm.

 They were slow drivers who never, not ever, looked into their rearview mirrors.
 So we’d follow behind with full lights and sirens until we caught a break in traffic so we could pass.